 This paper is the fourth in this series of investigations into identifying both alternatives to the way we do schedule estimation (process), and the schedule dynamics that impact weapons system development execution (effects).
-It builds on the research agenda proposed by Franck et al. in 2016 and furthered in Franck et al. in 2017 and 2018 (Franck, Hildebrandt, & Udis, 2016, 2017, 2018).
-The goal of this ongoing project is to examine weapons systems development schedules to both identify current state and contributing causes of schedule estimating difficulties and suggest ways to more accurately predict development duration.
+It builds on the research agenda proposed by Franck, Hildebrandt, and Udis in 2016 and furthered in Franck, Hildebrandt, Pickar, and Udis in 2017 and 2018.
+The goal of this ongoing project is to examine weapons systems development schedules to both identify the current state and contributing causes of schedule estimating difficulties as well as suggest ways to more accurately predict development duration.

-Before proceeding, it is worthwhile recap the genesis of the three previous research efforts.
+Before proceeding, it is worthwhile to recap the genesis of the three previous research efforts.
 The original intent, unchanged, is to pursue a research agenda aimed at producing more accurate schedule estimates with a focus on major defense acquisition programs.
-The original research questions included the following:
+The original research questions included:

 - What is the current state of schedule estimation and control?
-What's needed? - Where are the gaps? - How can operational performance metrics better capture contemporary operations? - What model(s) best capture the trade-offs among program cost and schedule, as well as operational capability of fielded equipment?
-Can those models give insight into "troubled programs," with difficulties in cost, schedule, and performance?

-- Analyze previous case studies (e.g., from Kennedy School of Government) for insights into program schedule drivers. - What estimating relationships best capture time to field new hardware?
-What schedule drivers are generally most important? - Based on available data, formulate and empirically test models with hypothesized schedule drivers. - Formulate and test prediction markets for cost and schedule problems.
+What's needed? - Where are the gaps? - How can operational performance metrics better capture contemporary operations? - What model(s) best capture the trade-offs among program cost and schedule as well as operational capability of fielded equipment?
+Can those models give insight into "troubled programs" with difficulties in cost, schedule, and performance? - What insights into program schedule drivers can be gained by analyzing previous case studies (e.g., from the Kennedy School of Government)? - What estimating relationships best capture the time to field new hardware?
+What schedule drivers are generally most important? - What results will arise from using available data to formulate and empirically test models with hypothesized schedule drivers? - What cost and schedule problems can be discovered by formulating and testing prediction markets?